BananaAccounting/General/OfficeAddIns/CreateAddIn.md

 To run properly all the Banana Office Add-ins it is highly recommended to install a local web server and deploy all the add-ins files into it.

 For example:

-1. Download XAMPP for windows from this link https://www.apachefriends.org/index.html.
+1. Download (XAMPP)[https://www.apachefriends.org/index.html] for windows.

 2. Install XAMPP.